-Easter Island Overview
+Easter Island On a Budget

 The island was likely settled by the Polynesian people between 700 and 1100 CE.
 The civilization thrived until deforestation and a loss of natural resources created challenges.
 Europeans arrived in 1722 and disease and slave raiding caused the population to drop to 111 by the 1860's from its peak of about 15,000.
 Today, most of the island and the moai are located within the Rapa Nui National Park.
 The park was listed as a UNESCO World Heritage List in 1995.